waynodiablo/Oystercard/bookmark_manager/22_preventing_duplicate_registrations.md

   - [ ] A user can not sign up with an already registered email address
   - [ ] The correct message is displayed to the user based on the error
 - [ ] Make the test pass by adding the correct validation and displaying the message using the flash
-- [ ] Update your previous feature test for having an email address present to also display the correct message
+- [ ] Update your previous feature tests for validating email addresses the correct message
 - [ ] Make the test pass
-- [ ] Ensure to test manually locally and on Heroku
+- [ ] Ensure to test manually, locally and on Heroku

 ## Resources